-Woolf 2011a, Pohl 2014, see also the contribution of Guy Halsall in this volume.

-Lucan, Bellum civile 1, ed. and trans.
-Luck, 72-107.

-Sidonius Apollinaris, ep.
+- 1 Woolf 2011a, Pohl 2014, see also the contribution of Guy Halsall in this volume. - 2 Lucan, Bellum civile 1, ed. and trans.
+Luck, 72-107. - 3 Sidonius Apollinaris, ep.
 II, 2, 19, ed.
-Anderson, vol. 1, 434.

-Halsall 2007a.

-Drinkwater 2007.

-Ammianus Marcellinus, Res gestae 28.5.11.

-Wood 1995, Barlow 1995.

-to the political and cultural manifestations of imperial Rome' faded away.
-As Maya Maskarinec has observed in her study of histories of Romanness in post-Roman Italy: 'Different meanings of Romanness ceased to overlap and new meanings, shifts and twists did not automatically add up to the prestige of one meaning of one Roman identity anymore.'
+Anderson, vol. 1, 434. - 4 Halsall 2007a. - 5 Drinkwater 2007. - 6 Ammianus Marcellinus, Res gestae 28.5.11. - 7 Wood 1995, Barlow 1995. - 8 Wood 2011.

 This process has also recently been described as the result of the destruction of 'central Romanness', when the Roman state ceased to 'maintain its supra-regional political structure over the different provinces and their local and regional elites'.
-However, as Peter Brown has emphasized, the destruction of central Romanness was neither the result of 'barbarian invasions' nor did it lead to the victory of the barbarians.
+11 However, as Peter Brown has emphasized, the destruction of central Romanness was neither the result of 'barbarian invasions' nor did it lead to the victory of the barbarians.
 The Western Roman empire 'was not so much destroyed as replaced by a score of little Romes rooted in more restricted areas of control' whose political, intellectual and cultural elites 'opted for local leaders, local armies, and local systems of patronage'.
 This development is particularly well documented in Gaul.
 It was precisely in the Gallic provinces where a series of power blocs developed in which 'late Roman warlords' established new 'little Romes' in collaboration with local Romans.
-The Aquitanian provinces in modern southern France were governed by Visigothic kings ruling over a large Roman population that had come to accept the rule of these reges without a direct mandate of the Roman Empire.
-In Burgundy the Roman imperial legitimation of their government seems to have been more important to the 'barbarian' rulers themselves than to most parts of their Roman population.
-North of the Loire, the magister militum Syagrius became the king of a Roman regnum.
-In the northeast, some districts and cities came to be commanded by kings whom our sources identify mostly as Frankish, who also worked closely together with the elites of the respective cities and regions.
+13 The Aquitanian provinces in modern southern France were governed by Visigothic kings ruling over a large Roman population that had come to accept the rule of these reges without a direct mandate of the Roman Empire.
+14 In Burgundy the Roman imperial legitimation of their government seems to have been more important to the 'barbarian' rulers themselves than to most parts of their Roman population.
+North of the Loire, the magister militum Syagrius became the king of a Roman regnum.16 In the northeast, some districts and cities came to be commanded by kings whom our sources identify mostly as Frankish, who also worked closely together with the elites of the respective cities and regions.
+17

 To be sure not all members of the Roman elites in these regions supported the political and social reconfiguration of the former Gaulish provinces.
 Sidonius Apollinaris, for instance, has left us a letter collection in which he relies to some extent on the assumption that different meanings of Romanness could still add up to one overall vision of Roman identity.
-By the time Sidonius died between 480 and 490, however, it had become clear that many members of the local and regional elites of Gaul were more than willing to create new local or regional Romannesses in cooperation
+18 By the time Sidonius died between 480 and 490, however, it had become clear that many members of the local and regional elites of Gaul were more than willing to create new local or regional Romannesses in cooperation